October 1 - 12

 Kris’s most recent project, in collaboration with violinist Andrew Joslyn, is an EP titled “Pieces We Are” which will be released on October 13th.
 The release show at the Triple Door sold out very quickly, so another...
 Read More

 Tacoma, WA native Vicci Martinez was a singer and musician long before her successful run on NBC’s “The Voice” in 2011.
 Identifying primarily as a singer/songwriter creating and performing original material, she was admittedly a bit hesitant to jump into the reality TV arena at first.
 Not wanting to compromise her artistic integrity, Vicci reportedly passed up an early opportunity with American Idol before coming to terms with the realization that the exposure to a massive TV audience is actually a perfectly viable way to launch a career in today’s music industry.

 Working closely with Cee Lo Green, Vicci was able to take full advantage of the television platform by ending the show in 3rd place overall.
 She recently cut her first single “Come Along” with her famous mentor featured on the track.
 Picking up tons of new fans, industry connections, and adding the weight of a Grammy-winning artist to her debut release on the Universal label (sorry Cee Lo, no pun intended), Vicci Martinez is living her dream.
-A talented singer and solid guitar player, she will be riding this wave of success for some time to come.
-Here is a recent video (just published) of a...
+A talented singer and solid guitar player, she will be riding this wave of success for some time to come....
 Read More